 Lucan was Seneca’s nephew, and he is famous for his epic Bellum Civile (Civil War).
-This tells the story of the civil war between Julius Caesar and Pompey, and portrays the victorious Caesar as a terrifying, power-hungry desecrator of the gods.
+This tells the story of the war between Julius Caesar and Pompey, and portrays the victorious Caesar as a terrifying, power-hungry desecrator of the gods.
 Before Lucan, the most famous Roman epic was Virgil’s Aeneid.
 In this text repeated again and again is the hero Aeneas’ divine destiny to establish the Roman empire.
-There is terrible bloodshed and violence within the text, but there is a point to this violence, and it is shown to be worth it because it will lead to the god-given rule of the Emperors.
-There are however no gods in Bellum Civile, they are only mentioned in addresses made by the first-person narrator.
-Like Thyestes above, this narrator desperately appeals to whatever deity might exist, but it is all in vain, and Caesar’s murderous advance is unchecked.
-In the passage below the narrator despairingly asks how a ruling god could allow such things to happen, left wondering whether everything is the result of some terrible chance; and the implications of this are terrifying.
+There is a lot of violence in the text, but it this ultimately justified as necessary to bring about the god-given rule of the Emperors.
+There are however no gods in Bellum Civile; they are only mentioned in addresses made by the first-person narrator.
+Like Thyestes above, this narrator desperately appeals to whatever deity might exist, but it is all in vain, and Caesar’s murderous advance goes unchecked.
+In the passage below the narrator despairingly asks how a ruling god could allow such things to happen, left wondering whether everything is the result of some terrible chance.

 Lucan’s Bellum Civile (2.4-15)

 …Ruler of Olympus, why did you